 The LX paddle mixes liquid materials, such as wall paints, top coatings, sealants, and epoxy coatings.
 Another liquid mixing attachment is the FM paddle for primers, glazes, and liquid waterproofing systems.

-Runny mixtures, such as thin-bed mortars or leveling materials, mix best with the DLX paddle.
+Runny mixtures, such as thin-bed mortars or leveling materials, mix best with a mortar drill mixer attachment like the DLX paddle.
 The KR paddle best combines runny tile adhesives, fillers, and adhesive mortars.

 Compact materials require the toughest paddles to move through the dense mixtures.
-MK paddles combine all types of mortars and concrete.
+Cement mixing drills and concrete mixing drills feature the MK paddles which combine all types of mortars and concrete.
 WK paddles power through cement plaster and grouting mortar.

 The type of materials mixed will also affect paddle selection.
 Unexpected results often happen when using the wrong paddle.